| PC Hardware for Mascot ServerAny recent, high specification PC containing either Intel or AMD processor(s) should make a

 The two main PC processor manufacturers are Intel and AMD.
 Matrix Science does not

+currently support Mascot on other PC processors.
 We have observed excellent scalability with dual processor systems running under

 Microsoft Windows and Linux.
 That is, throughput from a dual processor system comes